lifecompartmentalized/lifecompartmentalized.github.io/content/posts/stagesofrecovery.md

 ---

 My relationship with my DID diagnoses---both with regards to accepting it as my diagnosis and understanding how it affects me---has evolved significantly since starting therapy.
 Over the past approximately 1.5 years, I've been through several distinct stages of recovery.
-In this post, I reflect back on how far I've come on my recovery journey.
+In this post, I reflect back on how far I've come on my recovery journey so far.

 #### Stage 0: Buildup to starting therapy (October 2021--January 2022)
 In October of 2021, I had what I thought were a series of panic attacks due to a highly specific trigger of trauma that I experienced as a child.